Academic Services

 Please see the University Racial Equity Policy in the Yellow Book on the policies site.

 Between King’s and Dalhousie, you can take part in many study abroad opportunities.
-The Study Abroad and Exchange Advisor offers support for students interested in studying abroad.
+The Study Abroad and Exchange Advisor offers support for students interested in studying abroad, including university-wide exchanges, short-term programs, field courses, internships and co-ops.

 Study Skills & Tutoring

-The Dalhousie Tutoring Service provides subject tutoring to students requiring academic assistance.
+The Dalhousie Tutoring Service provides tutoring to students requiring academic assistance.
 Requests for tutoring are given to the Studying for Success Program Coordinator, who sets an appointment for the interested student to meet a Study Skills Coach.
-The coach then makes a detailed assessment of academic difficulties, helps develop effective approaches to studying, and may refer the student to a tutor, if needed.
+Coaches make a detailed assessment of academic difficulties, helps develop effective approaches to studying, and may refer the student to a tutor, if needed.

 Workshops and one-on-one study coaching is also available to King’s students through the Dalhousie Studying for Success program